Equality Impact Assessment

 Please note in our reports we may use variations on the terminology used in the Equality Act.
 This may because this is how the source data is defined, or for making the reports easier to read.
 For example:

-• For the gender section: the word used by Equality Act is sex rather than gender.
-The reasoning behinds that is ‘Sex’ can be thought of as the physical biological sex characteristics which include our genes, chromosomes and genital organs.
+• For the gender section: the word used by the Equality Act is sex rather than gender.
+The reasoning behind this is that ‘Sex’ can be thought of as the physical biological sex characteristics which include our genes, chromosomes and genital organs.
 ‘Gender’ however, refers to the more complex social, psychological and emotional experiences relating to an individual’s felt and expressed sense of self.

 • For ethnicity: the wording the Equality Act uses is race.

-• For religion: the word used by Equality Act is ‘religion or belief’ rather than religion
+• For religion: the word used by the Equality Act is ‘religion or belief’ rather than religion

 • For disability: we use Census data regarding daily activity limitation.
 The question in the census was designed to capture self-assessed activity restrictions associated with health problems or impairments, which is an indicator of disability.
 For further information see https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/articles/nearlyoneinfivepeoplehadsomeformofdisabilityinenglandandwales/2015-07-13